progmaticltd/homebox/docs/development.md

 - Web Site "autodiscover" for Outlook: HTTPS certificate, check the validity of the XML generated
 - Antivirus tests, for instance check that an email with a virus is bounced.
+- Full text search inside attachments

-## Some tools to consider
+## Some development tools to consider

 - The fantastic tmux, mandatory IMHO: [tmux github page](https://github.com/tmux).
-- Emacs or vim, but if you are not ready, [VisualStudio code](https://code.visualstudio.com/) is not too bad as well, and is very well integrated in Debian.
+- Emacs or vim, but if you are not ready, [VisualStudio code](https://code.visualstudio.com/) is not too bad as well, and is very well integrated in Debian / Ubuntu.
 - Test your SMTP server compliance: [mxtoolbox.com](http://mxtoolbox.com/).